-Q. Notice of Determination (Section 15094)
+Q. Notice of Determination (State CEQA Guidelines, section 15094)

-The Executive Officer shall file a Notice of Determination following each project approval for which an EIR was considered.
+The Executive Officer shall file a Notice of Determination following each project approval for which an EIR was certified.
 The notice shall include:

-(1) The final EIR has been completed in compliance with CEQA;
+- (1) The final EIR has been completed in compliance with CEQA; - (2) The final EIR was presented to the Commission which reviewed and considered it prior to approving the project;

-- (2) The final EIR was presented to the Commission which reviewed and considered it prior to approving the project; - (3) The final EIR reflects the lead agency's independent judgment and analysis; - (4) Determination of any significant environmental effects; - (5) Statement that an EIR was prepared and certified pursuant to CEQA; - (6) Whether mitigation measures were made conditions of the project; - (7) Whether findings were made per Section 15091; - (8) Whether a statement of overriding considerations was adopted; and - (9) The address of the location of a copy of the final EIR and the project record.
+- (3) The final EIR reflects the lead agency's independent judgment and analysis; - (4) Determination of any significant environmental effects; - (5) Statement that an EIR was prepared and certified pursuant to CEQA; - (6) Whether mitigation measures were made conditions of the project; - (7) Whether findings were made per State CEQA Guidelines, section 15091; - (8) Whether a statement of overriding considerations was adopted; and - (9) The address of the location of a copy of the final EIR and the project record. - (10) If different from the applicant, the identity of the person undertaking the project which is supported, in whole or in part, through contracts, grants, subsidies, loans, or other forms of assistance from one or more public agencies or the identity of the person receiving a lease, permit, licenser, certificate, and other entitlement for use from one or more public agencies.

 The notice shall be filed with the Clerk of the County Board of Supervisors.
 If the project requires discretionary approval from a state agency, the notice shall also be filed with OPR State Clearinghouse.
-The filing and the posting of such notice starts a 30-day statute of limitations on court challenges to the adequacy of the EIR and environmental determination.

-R. Disposition of Final EIR (Section 15095)
+R. Disposition of Final EIR (State CEQA Guidelines, section 15095)